shivabhusal/subjuster/README.md

 ## Steps to TDD
 ### Requirement Gathering
 <img src="images/requirements.png" width="100"> Before you start a software project,
-there should be a problem somewhere in world in the first place which will you be solving.
+there should be a problem somewhere in world in the first place; which will you be solving.
-You gotta understand everything possible about the problem.
+You gotta understand everything about the problem as possible.

 Next will be, you figuring out ways to solve this problem.
 You are not supposed to the ultimate solution which is not gonna change ever; It's not possible, your solution should be robust and always changeable because **Requirements** always change down the road.

 ---